 Whereas the organic monetary system works in a different way.
 Organic monetary systems can start on a small or large scale; and can function normally regardless of the number of members.
 Thus the organic model can initiate anywhere and in any number of member countries without the approval nor agreement of the “tip of the pyramid”.

 With such flexible characteristics, which do not require economic integration and do not require the cooperation of all countries, but only countries that support it, the organic monetary system can escape from “global monetary cartels”.
 Organic monetary can initiate anywhere and can be spearheaded by any country or region throughout the world.
-Even with a small membership, for example ASEAN countries, the organic monetary system can function normally.
+Even with a small membership, for example ASEAN countries, East Asia, South Asia, Middle East, West Africa, East Africa, Central Africa, Latin America and so on, the organic monetary system can function normally.
 Furthermore, the organic union can open to all countries in the world.
-Without the requirements of economic integration, without eliminating the national currency, the organic union will easily develop naturally.
+Without the requirements of economic integration, without eliminating the national currency, the organic union will easily develop naturally, bit by bit.

 5. Road Map

 The earliest stage of developing an organic model is the global currency initiative (GCI), which is a body or anything that specifically conducts research, education, and publication.
 The main tasks are:

 - Research and development of models, theories, and technologies in monetary, economic, information technology, and other fields as needed